AquaDraco/UnityStationWiki/SyncVar-Best-Practices-for-Easy-Networking.md

 TODO: Code examples
 1. Add SyncVar to the field you want to sync.
 The field should almost ALWAYS be private.
 NEVER allow the field to be directly modified by other components.
     * If the field needs to be viewable externally, create a public readonly accessor.
+    * If other components need to know when the syncvar changes, create a UnityEvent they can subscribe to which you invoke in your hook method.
 2. Define a private hook method named "Sync(name of field)".
 The first line of the hook should update the field based on the new value.
     * There don't seem to be many cases where you would want a syncvar without a hook, because that implies the client would need to be polling the SyncVar field on a regular basis.